T1burski/-home_credit_model/README.md

 ### 3) The Model:
 All details regarding the whole exploratory data analysis along with feature engineering and model selection can be found in the notebook "eda.ipynb".
-In the end, after all exploration, the Stacked model below was selected according to the metric ROC UAC:
+In the end, after all exploration, the Stacked model below was selected according to the metric ROC AUC:

 ![image](https://github.com/user-attachments/assets/f61db035-82da-4ca1-a607-cf45e21ba821)